 Each bottle of cider represents a unique story of the apple tree.
-Kraft cider, like wine made from grapes, is a seasonal drink that bears the mark of each year's harvest.
+Craft cider, like wine made from grapes, is a seasonal drink that bears the mark of each year's harvest.

 Cider makers create unique vintages that reflect the weather conditions of that year.
 Each season brings different challenges and opportunities, as the weather has a strong influence on the quality and taste of the apples, which in turn determine the final product.